How to Become a Famous Architect without Building Anything

 Here is our simple plan for international success:

-With money behind you, you can spend your twenties, thirties and even beyond as a dilettante.
-How many architects could afford to wait to receive their first commission until 44 years of age, the age at which Ms Hadid's first design was actually built?
+With money behind you, you can spend decades as a dilettante.
+How many architects could afford to wait to receive their first commission until 44 years of age, the age at which Dame Zaha's first design was actually built?